+13/05/2019 Pahiatua farmers meeting Policy update before other business.
+Attended by local farmers (consented for land use), approx. 12 farmers, covering high level where we are up to with plan change proposal.
+General concern about nutrient management provisions and effects on rural area.
+Consented farmers concerned about the status of current consents, and the impacts of a recalibrated Table 14.2 on those consents.
 10/05/2019 Ministry of Primary Industries, Fish & Game NZ, Horticulture NZ An informal session to discuss the policy intent behind plan change proposal with stakeholders.
 Policy intent and activity cascade documents provided.
 Purpose of meeting was to inform rather than seek feedback.
 9/05/2019 Meeting with representatives from Rangitāne, Beef & Lamb NZ, Foundation for Arable Research An informal session to discuss the policy intent of plan change.
 Policy intent and activity cascade documents provided.
 Purpose of meeting was to inform rather than seek feedback.
-1/05/2019 All households in Horizons region Horizons' "Across the Region" mailout.
+8/05/2019 Tararua District Council Meeting with councillors to discuss the intensive farming land use provisions, current issues and indicative future plan change proposals.
+Strong feedback on the social and economic consequences of the current impasse with intensive farming land use provisions on the farmers involved.
+Request that further meetings be held as plan change progresses as it is an important issue for the District.
+1/05/2019 All households in Horizons region Horizons' "Across the Region" mail out.
 Included a paragraph on plan change proposal and the process going forward.
 "Across the Region" is a regular communication with ratepayers.
-1/05/2019 Dairy E News subscribers Across the Region mailout (in email form).
+1/05/2019 Dairy E News subscribers Across the Region mail out (in email form).
 Includes a paragraph on plan change proposal and the process going forward.
 "Across the Region" is a regular communication with ratepayers.
 29/04/2019 Royal Forest & Bird NZ A short update about the basis for plan change at Horizons Regional Council office.

 10/04/2019 Tararua District Council staff An informal session to discuss the policy intent of plan change.
 Policy intent and activity cascade documents provided.
 Were mostly in agreeance with the plan change intent.
 Recommended our approach, felt we needed to talk at a political level with their councillors as well.

-8/04/2019 Tararua District Council Meeting with councillors to discuss the intensive farming land use provisions, current issues and indicative future plan change proposals.
-Strong feedback on the social and economic consequences of the current impasse with intensive farming land use provisions on the farmers involved.
-Request that further meetings be held as plan change progresses as it is an important issue for the District.
 9/04/2019 Local authorities Letter to local authorities advising that Horizons was intending to initiate a wider plan change than originally proposed; advised the policy intent of the document; and indicated the date for notification.
+RMA Schedule 1, s3, consultation.
 1/04/2019 Minister Parker March/April plan change progress report.
+RMA Schedule 1, s3, consultation.
 1/04/2019 BNZ Agri Team An informal session to discuss the policy intent of plan change.
 Policy intent and activity cascade documents provided.
 27/03/2019 Claire Bekhuis and Briar Robertson Balance Agri Nutrients An informal session to discuss the policy intent of plan change.
 Policy intent and activity cascade documents provided.
+Purpose of discussion was to inform rather than seek feedback.
 26/03/2019 Nutrient Management Consultants An informal session to discuss the policy intent of plan change.
 Policy intent and activity cascade documents provided.
+Purpose of discussion was to inform rather than seek feedback.
 25/03/2019 Minister Parker Feb-March 2019 plan change progress report.
+RMA Schedule 1, s3, consultation.
 25/03/2019 Ministry for the Environment, Ministry for Primary Industries Second update email on plan change progress.
+RMA Schedule 1, s3, consultation.
 20/03/2019 Alastair Cole Landcare Trust An informal session to discuss the policy intent of plan change.
+Purpose of discussion was to inform rather than seek feedback.